JuliaPlots/PlotDocs.jl/docs/src/SeriesTypes/contour.md

 ```

 If you want the fill boundaries to correspond to the orders of magnitude, `levels=8`.
 Depending on the data, this
 number may require some tweaking.
-However, if a smoother plot is desired, then you can set it to a much larger number.
+If you want a smoother plot, then you can set `levels` to a much larger number.